elias-bina/manual-sort/README.md

 # TODO:

+- Add typing (fk python)

 - Add an "error checker" which looks at a comparisons file, and check that the comparisons with the winrate differences are the most wrong according to the comparison are re-manually check

-- Have a real modules organization (global variables bad bla bla bla)

-- Align all algorithms CLI API by creating a library (for example at least the resume option)
+- Align all algorithms CLI API

-- Create an option to display the results by winrate whatever the algorithm is

 - Test "Winrate sort" -> At first make "random" matches (create a pool, take pairs, rince, repeat), and when there are some little stats, sort by winrate and fight between games with similar winrates (before this step), and show the results each X waves